Export SQL Server data to ODBC

 Finish creating the DSN data source

-6. In the Devart ODBC Driver for PostgreSQL Configuration dialog, specify the PostgreSQL connection properties, then click OK.
+6. In the Devart ODBC Driver for PostgreSQL Configuration dialog, configure the PostgreSQL connection settings, then click OK.

 Specify the PostgreSQL connection properties